Originally published in June 2016 and updated in August 2019.

-Coronet Peak is one of the most popular ski resorts in New Zealand.
+Coronet Peak is one of the most popular ski resorts in New Zealand due to its proximity to Queenstown and varied terrain.
 It is located on the South Island of New Zealand, in the Otago Region.
 It is easily accessible from Queenstown via a sealed road and the journey from the Queenstown town centre is only 20 minutes.
 If you don't have a car, the Snowline Express starts early and runs regularly to the mountain.
 The facilities are world-class, with an excellent recently upgraded day lodge offering good on-hill mountain food, full services (including gear shop and rentals) and excellent express chair lifts.

 NZ Ski operates both Coronet Peak and The Remarkables in the Queenstown area.
 A season pass is available that will cover both these mountain resorts.
 In fact NZ Ski operates Mt Hutt as well so if you fancy a drive north, your season pass will work at Mt Hutt too.

-- Lifts: 1 high-speed six-seater chair, 2 high-speed quad chairs, 1 T-bar, 4 surface conveyor lifts
+Lifts: 2 high-speed six-seater chairs, 1 high-speed quad chair, 1 T-bar, 4 surface conveyor lifts

 What's it like to snowboard and ski Coronet Peak?

 Coronet Peak caters for all levels of skiers and snowboarders, from an excellent beginners area off to looker's right, to challenging Back Bowls which are for experts only and is accessed from Coronet Express.
 Coronet Peak is known for its great groomed, rolling runs.
-There is limited off piste but on a good day the steep Back Bowls and hidden gems like Walk About, can't be beaten.
+When there is a little fresh around, the mountain transforms as you can pretty much ride anywhere.
+Unlike other close-by New Zealand snow resorts, Coronet has tussock grass under the snow pack (instead of schist!) so you can go a little wild on a powder day!
+Head into the Back Bowls and hidden gems like Walk About, when the snow pack allows.

 We've had some awesome days at Coronet Peak, riding pow one day and carving fun groomers the next.
 There are minimal flat areas (snowboarders will love this!), and there's plenty of varied and easily-accessible terrain, from wide-open groomed runs, steep black runs and challenging off-piste slopes.